Is your yard prone to flooding when it rains? Check out these tips on how to prevent outdoor flooding.

 In Brisbane, you can call you local council if you and your neighbor can not come to an amicable agreement.
 But this complaint will be dealt with Built Environment and they will simply issue a letter to both parties.

-Have you ever had to deal with flooding caused by stormwater or a retaining wall?
+Have you ever had to deal with flooding caused by stormwater?

 If you enjoyed this post, you can read my post on how to prevent indoor flooding in your home.